-You can also pull up a specific event in the calendar via url: you'd use this if you want to see a particular event in context.
-To do this, pass in the event's ID, Source, and the date of the event (optionally you can also include the view).
+You can also pull up a specific event in the calendar via URL: you'd use this if you want to see a particular event in context.
+To do this, pass in the event's ID, Source, and the date of the event (optionally, you can also include the view).
 DayBack will navigate to that date and bring up the event's popover just as if you'd clicked on it.
-If the calendar was in a filtered state so that the event wouldn't be visible, DayBack will clear those filters so you can see the event.
+If the calendar were in a filtered state so that the event wouldn't be visible, DayBack would clear those filters so you can see the event.

 Here is an example of the URL syntax for viewing a particular event:

 Note that neither "source" nor "id" actually filter the calendar: they're just used to tell DayBack which event you're interested in.